 The B-20 withdrawal is located within the Carson Sink, between the Stillwater and the West Humboldt mountain ranges.
 The Carson Sink is one of the major basins associated with the former widespread Pleistocene Lake Lahontan.
-In more recent times, the Carson Sink was the location of the terminus for the Carson River.
-Currently, canals from the Truckee-Carson Irrigation District drain into the basin;

-during heavy snow/rain years (on average every five years), temporary flooding and partial filling occurs (see Section 3.9, Water Resources).
-Figure 3.1-9 and Figure 3.1-10 show the topography and geology, within the affected environment.
+In more recent times, the Carson Sink was the location of the terminus for the Carson River and the Humboldt River.
+Currently, canals from the Truckee-Carson Irrigation District drain into the basin; during heavy snow/rain years (on average every five years), temporary flooding and partial filling occurs (refer to Section 3.9, Water Resources).
+Figure 3.1-9 and Figure 3.1-10 show the topography and geology within the affected environment.